Emmanuel687/Inventory-Zutstand/README.md

-# Zustand in Nuxt Project
+# Zustand in Nuxt Project.

 This is a Nuxt.js project that integrates Zustand for state management.
 Zustand provides a simple and efficient way to manage application state using hooks, making it an excellent choice for modern web applications.